-Fill in all fields that are applicable to your submission.
+9.Describe item (Part Three) - Fill in any mandatory fiels and all other fields that are applicable to your submission.

 Subject keywords: Enter a keyword.
 For each additional keyword, click on the Add button to create a new field.
 The more descriptive the keywords are, the easier it will be for users to discover your submission.

 Abstract: This field is mandatory.
 Copy and paste your abstract exactly as written in your thesis/dissertation into the box.

 Sponsors: If you received funding, use this field to acknowledge your funders.